-I know you were born in California but have moved around quite a bit.
-What was the reason for moving all the time?
+Hi Max.
+I know you were born in California but moved around a lot.

-What kind of influence does moving have on your career/music?
+What kind of influence did moving have on your career?

 By nature, artists are pushed to travel and to have experiences while traveling.
 These experiences may very well affect the way one writes and produces music.
 I believe it’s up to the person to absorb experiences, and to be able to express them through their music.
 Now lifestyle wise, it’s also a choice.
 I chose for some time to have a fixed base in Barcelona, for example.
 I have also, at one point in my career, chosen to be on the road for years and not to have a fixed base to come home to.